VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 ### Step 3 — Process Analysis
 ### SOC Analyst Triage:General overview of logs for one day (where EventID == 4625 and AuthenticationPackageName has "NTLM")

-Purpose: Before focusing exclusively on the current Password Spray incident, I review the broader NTLM authentication-failure activity observed on the affected host during the previous 24 hours.
+Purpose: Before focusing exclusively on the current password spray incident, I review the broader NTLM authentication-failure activity observed on the affected host during the previous 24 hours.
 The goal is to distinguish the current laboratory attack from unrelated historical authentication activity.

 [03-General-overview-of-logs-for-one-day.kql](./queries/03-General-overview-of-logs-for-one-day.kql)
 ![13-global-infrastructure-context.png](./screenshots/13-global-infrastructure-context.png)